 - Count – the number of columns;

 - Type – the type of column construction.
-You can choose one of the options: Left – columns are aligned to the left, Right – to the right, Center – centered, Stretch – stretched across the full width of the frame;
+You can choose one of the options: Left – columns are placed on the left edge, Right – on the right, Center – aligned to the center, Stretch – stretched across the full width of the frame;

 - Width – the width of the column in pixels.
 This parameter is calculated automatically if the column type is set to Stretch;

-- Offset – left offset if the column type is set to Left.
-For the Right column type, this is the right offset.
-For the Stretch type, this is the offset on both sides.
-This parameter is calculated automatically for the Center column type;
+- Offset – left margin if the column type is set to Left.
+For the Right column type, this is the right margin.
+For the Stretch type, this is the margin on both sides.
+This parameter is automatically calculated for the Center column type;

 - Gutter – the distance between columns.

-Let's set up a popular grid from the Bootstrap framework, which is often used by developers when laying out web pages.
-For this, we will need a frame that is 1440 pixels wide and 900 pixels high, which corresponds to the screen size of a typical laptop.
+Let's set up a popular grid from the Bootstrap framework that developers often use when designing web pages.
+For this, we will need a frame that is 1440 pixels wide and 900 pixels high, which corresponds to the dimensions of a typical laptop screen.
 The grid itself is 1140 pixels wide and consists of 12 columns.
 The width of each column is 65 pixels, and the space between them is 30 pixels.

-Similar to a grid, objects will snap to the edges of the column, which is very convenient for quickly aligning primitives in a single line and aligning them in blocks.
+Similar to a grid, objects will stick to the edges of the column, which is very convenient for quickly aligning primitives in a line and aligning them in blocks.

-In addition to columns, there is the option to set rows.
+Besides columns, there is the possibility to set rows.
 To do this, simply select Rows from the dropdown menu.
-All parameters are identical to columns, only Width (ширина) is replaced with Height (висота).
-I have not had to use this type of grid, but it may be useful in certain cases.
+All parameters are identical to columns, only Width is replaced with Height.
+I have not had to use this type of grid, but perhaps in certain cases it may be useful.

 Guides and Ruler

-Various types of grids make a designer's job easier, but there is an even more useful tool – guides.
+Various types of grids make the designer's job easier, but there is an even more useful tool – guides.
 This is a vertical or horizontal line that the designer can place anywhere.
-There can be many such lines, and you can recreate any grid using only guides.
+There can be many of these lines, and you can reproduce any grid using only guides.
 Objects will snap to these lines just like they do to grids.
 To create a guide:

-- Select the frame if you need a line right inside the frame;
+- Select the frame if you need a line specifically inside the frame;

 - Enable the ruler using the keyboard shortcut Shift + R. It appears at the top and left edges of the workspace and shows the boundaries of selected objects in pixels.
 Remember that guides are only displayed when the ruler is enabled;